-This section would be effective when it becomes law and would apply to applications for Section 401 certification pending or submitted on or after that date.
+This section would be effective when it becomes law and would apply to applications for section 401 certification pending or submitted on or after that date.

-Section 2 would create a process for permitting of upland basin marinas, defined as marinas constructed by excavating or dredging lands of elevations above the current mean or ordinary high water mark and designed to accommodate more than ten vessels or boat slips.
-Unless the Director of the Division of Water Resources (DWR) or the Director of the Division of Coastal Management (DCM) finds, based on site-specific technical information, that an applicant for an upland basin marina project cannot comply with criteria listed in the bill, then DWR and DCM must approve the application within 60 days after the applicant submits a completed application and any supplemental information needed to verify compliance with the listed criteria.
+Section 2 would create a process for permitting of upland basins, defined as marinas constructed by excavating or dredging lands of elevations above the current mean or ordinary high water mark and designed to accommodate more than ten vessels or boat slips.
+Unless the Director of the Division of Water Resources (DWR) finds, based on site-specific technical information, that an applicant for an upland basin project cannot comply with criteria listed in the bill, then DWR and the Division of Coastal Management must approve the application within 60 days after the applicant submits a completed application and any supplemental information needed to verify compliance with the listed criteria.
 If the Department fails to act within the 60-day period, the application would be deemed approved.

-The criteria with which an upland basin marina project must comply to be permitted under this process include:
+The criteria with which an upland basin project must comply to be permitted under this process include:

-- The waters contained in the upland basin marina have a dissolved oxygen content equal to or greater than the dissolved oxygen content of the water located 50 feet +/- 5 feet from the entrance to the upland basin marina before development. - Financial assurance for the long-term operation and maintenance of any technology required to meet or exceed then-applicable water quality standards. - Construction of the upland basin marina impacts or removes a total area of coastal wetlands that is no more than 5% of the total area of the proposed upland basin marina waters. - Construction of the upland basin marina impacts or removes a total linear footage of coastal wetlands fringe that is no more than 10% of the total linear footage of existing coastal wetlands along the shoreline of the property or properties of the permit applicant.
+- The waters contained in the upland basin have a dissolved oxygen content equal to or greater than the dissolved oxygen content of the water located 50 feet +/- 5 feet from the entrance to the upland basin before development. - Financial assurance for the long term operation and maintenance of any technology required to meet or exceed then-applicable water quality standards. - Construction of the upland basin impacts or removes a total area of coastal wetlands that is no more than 5% of the total area of the proposed upland basin waters. - Construction of the upland basin impacts or removes a total linear footage of coastal wetlands fringe that is no more than 10% of the total linear footage of existing coastal wetlands along the shoreline of the property or properties of the permit applicant. - The project includes mitigation or has mitigation credits for wetland impacts caused by excavation exceeding 125 linear feet of shoreline in total. - Compliance with specific use standards established by Coastal Resources Commission (CRC) rules.